mikec1485/GHS/README.md

 The script should be installed using the Scripts>Feature scripts... menu option in Pixinsight.

 The html documentation and image directory should be installed in the Pixinsight program file directory, within the doc>scripts directory.
-Within this directory you will need to create a directory called "GeneralisedHyperbolicStretch".  the html file and images directory should then be copied into this directory.
+Within this directory you will need to create a directory called "GeneralisedHyperbolicStretch", the html file and images directory should then be copied into this directory.